 According to a study published in the International Archives of Allergy and Immunology, dust from green coffee beans causes allergic reactions in some people who work with them.
-Although rare cases have occurred in the past, no recent medical literature mentions allergic reactions to coffee consumption.
+Although rare cases have occurred, no recent medical literature mentions allergic reactions to coffee consumption.

-An allergic reaction to food, such as coffee beans, is actually a response of the immune system.
+An allergic reaction to food, such as coffee beans, is an immune system response.
 The immune system recognizes compounds in coffee cells as invaders.

 The immune system then reacts to coffee in the same way that it would to pathogens such as bacteria and viruses.
 To isolate and destroy the intruding coffee, it releases protective compounds such as histamine.
 This process results in the symptoms of a coffee allergy.